rajasekharyerva/sdet-java/src/test/resources/java/README.md

 Class Loader	Loads .class files into memory during runtime.
 JVM	Executes bytecode (using an interpreter or JIT compiler) and manages the program lifecycle.
 JIT Compiler	Part of JVM, optimizes and converts bytecode to native machine code for better performance.

-Heap Memory
-Stack Memory
-Metaspace (Since Java 8)
-Program Counter (PC) Register
-Native Method Stack
-Code Cache
+JRE is a software package that provides everything necessary to run Java applications, including the JVM, but it doesn’t include tools for development.
+Heap Memory- Stores method-specific values
+Stack Memory-Stores objects and class instances Metaspace (Since Java 8)-Stores class metadata (information about loaded classes) Program Counter (PC) Register-Tracks the address of the current instruction being executed in a thread Native Method Stack-Stores information related to native method calls Code Cache